Today I’m going to talk about the likelihood of finding writing jobs with no experience.

 But every step of the way, I’ve learned more about the craft, read books and articles, taken courses, and steadily worked at building a portfolio that’s allowed me to gradually increase my rates and aim higher with my ambitions.

 I’m not saying any of this to say “ooh, look at me!”
 I’m saying it because I feel the need to inject some realism into this perception that freelance writing is in any way easy, or even that desirable for a lot of the people who seem to think it is.

 I think marketing has a lot to blame for this perception.
-There are services like Writers.Work and Contena nowadays (find full reviews via the links) that seem to suggest that finding writing jobs with no experience is a realistic proposition.
+There are services like Writers.Work nowadays (find a full reviews via the links that seem to suggest that finding writing jobs with no experience is a realistic proposition.
 (I’ve written about this in detail here).
 Then alongside those, there are any number of online courses and membership sites that hint that a lucrative writing career is just around the corner for anyone who pays the monthly fee…

 A lot of the casualties of those lofty promises end up here on this site, and I do things differently here.

 The thing is, I believe and KNOW that it is possible to start a freelance writing career from nowhere.
 I’ve done it myself.
 However, I also have no doubt in my mind that the proportion of people with that dream who will stick it out through all the necessary sweat and graft will prove absolutely tiny.